 The wonky log cabin block is so much fun!
 And oh so easy for a beginner.
 Some call it a crazy log cabin quilt block...

-Four patch quilt block...easy to piece, but the perfect center can be tricky.
-See how to get it with pictures that show fabric to piece the block!
+The four patch quilt block is easy to piece, but the perfect center can be tricky.
+See step by step how to get it in this scrappy 4 patch!

 The economy quilt block (aka square in a square in a square) is easy to make.
 See how to fussy cut an economy block center and get a cutting chart.

 Fussy cut - cutting a specific area of fabric - to frame or showoff a motif.
 See 2 ways of fussy cutting fabric and using the squares in quilt blocks.